mc1arke/sonarqube-community-branch-plugin/README.md

 7.4 - 7.7         | 1.0.2

 # Installation
 Either build the project or [download a compatible release version of the plugin JAR](https://github.com/mc1arke/sonarqube-community-branch-plugin/releases).
-Copy the plugin JAR file to the `extensions/plugins/` directory of your SonarQube instance and restart SonarQube.
+Copy the plugin JAR file to the `extensions/plugins/` **and** the `lib/common/` directories of your SonarQube instance and restart SonarQube.

 # Features
 The plugin is intended to support the [features and parameters specified in the SonarQube documentation](https://docs.sonarqube.org/latest/branches/overview/), with the following caveats